-Intelligence tests, such as the “Cattell III B” and “Stanford-Binet” can measure intelligence, but it’s important to note that they are only capable of measuring a few forms of intelligence.
+Intelligence tests, such as the Cattell III B and Stanford-Binet, can measure intelligence, but it’s important to note that they are only capable of measuring a few forms of intelligence.
 In fact, some scholars suggest that we actually possess nine different types of intelligence.

 These tests dictate that the maximum attainable IQ is about 170.
-But there are also individuals with higher IQ levels of 200 and above.
+But there are also individuals with IQ levels of 200 and above.

 What Was Einstein’s IQ?

-Without any definitive answer, we can still estimate his probable IQ score.
-Einstein was a genius, no doubt about it, so where does that put Einstein’s IQ?
+The thing is, Einstein never took an IQ test in his lifetime.
+Without any definitive answer, his probable score can still be estimated.
+He was brilliant, no doubt about it, so where does that put his IQ?

-Most theorists peg Einstein’s IQ between 160-190.
+Most theorists peg Einstein’s IQ score between 160-190.

 Because he never took any kind of test to measure his intelligence, the definite score is still a mystery.
-But without a doubt, he was a brilliant man with an incredible brain!
+But without a doubt, he was a brilliant man with an incredible brain.